rai-project/trims-tools/README.md

 This repository includes a set of tools that are useful for performing experiments for the Micro18 papers.
 The tools may be applicable for other types of projects which perform workload characterization and/or use the Chrome trace format.

+## Monitoring Memory Usage

+... using the `monitor_memory` option.

+This option is only supported on linux and uses the nvml library.

 ## Trace

 ### Combining